First Time Buyers

 Cases can get declined for that reason alone.
 So make sure your bank statements are as healthy looking as they can be.

-What happens if I miss a mortgage payment as a First Time Buyer?
+What happens if First Time Buyers miss a mortgage payment?

 It’s the same with any kind of missed payment or arrears on anything.
 There’s a good possibility that it will get marked as a missed payment on your credit report – which can make remortgaging options in future or additional borrowing difficult.